 It is critical that we make our voices heard in this process.
 Take the survey today!

 2013 Canoe Outings ScheduleClick here for the 2013 schedule.
 See the Crooked River up close and personal!
-The next two trips are coming up very soon, May 12 and 19.
+The trip schedule is now complete.
+Come back next year for some great outings on the Crooked River.

 Cuyahoga Dam RemovalUpdate: The Army Corps of Engineers has issued the permit for dam deconstruction.
 Dam removal will commence ASAP.
 Weather permitting, the removal of the Sheraton Dam will take place in June (2013), with the upstream LeFever dam to come down in July.
 See this article.